erfanAliaghdam/interview-project/readme.md

 ## Note:
- backend documents are in backend dir
+ backend documents are in backend directory

 --------------------------